 Lake Buena Vista, just next to Orlando, the home of Walt Disney World is one of the best places to celebrate the holidays.
-The best part of it is Walt Disney World is open 365 days a year, including shopping, restaurants, the hotels and parks.
+The best part of it is Walt Disney World is open 365 days a year, including shopping, restaurants, hotels and parks.
 So you won’t be bored and, in fact, you’ll have more than enough options of what to do, see and try for your holiday.

-One of my favorite things Walt Disney World does for holidays is special events parades.
+One of my favorite things Walt Disney World does for holidays is special events and parades.
 Mickey’s Very Merry Christmas Party is at the Magic Kingdom.
-This Christmas spectacular runs from early November through the third week of December and includes things like a special holiday inspired parade, a special fireworks show with Cinderella’s Castle as the central icon of the pyrotechnics display, and warm hot chocolate and cookies at several stations around the park.
+This Christmas spectacular runs from early November through the third week of December and includes things like a special holiday-inspired parade, a special fireworks show with Cinderella’s Castle as the central icon of the pyrotechnics display, and warm hot chocolate and cookies at several stations around the park.
 This is a separate ticketed event, outside of the normal park tickets, so be sure to purchase them separately and in advance in case it sells out!

 There’s plenty else to do around Walt Disney World besides parks, however.
-Another fun themed activity is the Winter Summerland miniature golf course.
+Another fun-themed activity is the Winter Summerland miniature golf course.
 It’s themed with snow, Christmas lights and Santa Clause (in summer shorts) no matter the day of the year.
 But it’s especially fun during December!
-And don’t forget hotel hopping to see the incredible decorations everywhere in every nook and cranny of Walt Disney World.
+And don’t forget the hotel hopping to see the incredible decorations everywhere in every nook and cranny of Walt Disney World.

 Contributed by Noel Morata of This Hawaii Life

 Visiting Hawaii is the perfect Christmas holiday destination and Oahu is a great starting point.
 Most mainland travel to Hawaii lands at the capital city of Honolulu and there’s plenty to see and do in Oahu during the holiday season.